tombenke/wsgw/README.md

 in the message as a `topic` property, but the event name you have to send is the `<forwardEvent>` of the server, that is "message" by default.
 If you change the name of the `forwardEvent` on the server, you also have to change it in the `producer` as well.
 You can use the `-t` argument for this, that is by default set to "message".

+The producer command can be used to send messages to websocket server as well as to NATS.
+It depends on the protocol part of the server URI.
+If the URI starts with `nats://` (for example: `nats://localhost:4222`), then the messages will be sent through the NATS middleware, if it starts with `http:` (for example: `http://localhost:8001`), then it uses the websocket protocol.

+The inbound/outbound message forwarding automatically happens in case of the websocket mode.
+The topic should be `message` (this is the default value) in this case.

+__Note:__
+The topic handling works differently in case of the `nats:` URIs.
+If we sent the messages to a NATS server, the topic should be the one you really want to send the message.
+If the message itself contain the topic, it will be automatically sent to that topic, if not defined, then the topic argument will determine it that you can define with the `-t` or `--topic` switch.
+Its default value is `message`.
+In case of NATS, the messages will automatically get a `$pubsub: true` property as well, to properly forward the message to a NATS topic.

 ## References